Sannio Hills

 The Sannio Hills are a chain of hills located in the province of Benevento, Campania, southern Italy.

 The Sannio hills have long been considered a particularly fertile zone of Italy.
 The ancient Greeks knew this region as a land for growing olives.
 Today a variety of crops are grown besides olives.
-The Sannio Hills are also known for producing grapes under the Sannio name, from which several fine wines are made.
+The Sannio Hills are also known for producing grapes under the Sannio name, from which wines are made.